skkumaravelan/KumarFork-aif-c01-study-notes/README.md

 - **Types**:
   - **Unimodal**: Works with a single type of data (e.g., text).
   - **Multimodal**: Works with multiple types of data, such as text, images, or videos.
+- **Reinforcement Learning from Human Feedback (RLHF)**: Improves model performance by incorporating human feedback to guide and refine its responses.

 #### Use Cases
 - **Text Classification**: Classifying text into categories.